aws-samples/audio-to-notes-demo-ai/README.md

 # audio-notes-demo

-A demonstrantion using Amazon Textextract and Amazon polly to extract text of images and generate audio files for you to hear.
+This is a demonstrantion of using [Amazon Textextract](https://aws.amazon.com/textract/) and [Amazon polly](https://aws.amazon.com/polly/) to extract text from images and generate audio files from it, allowing you to hear it later.

-# Prerequisites
+# Prerequisites:

 - [Docker](https://docs.docker.com/get-docker/)
 - [Docker Compose](https://docs.docker.com/compose/install/) - Only to run web app locally